[ add the Congregation Beth Israel print logo here ]

 Shabbaton at the Coast

-for 8th Grade
+for 8th and 9th Grade

 Social Justice in Los Angeles